EmilsSturitis/EmilsSturitis.github.io/_posts/2024-10-1-Current measurment_try_2.md

 ---

 ## Introduction
-Purpose of the Project: Briefly explain what the electronic device is and why you chose to design it.
+Purpose of the Project: To create a non-Contact current measurment device, so current waveforms could be measured without nodifying circuits.
 Overview: Provide an overview of what the post will cover, including the design goals, challenges, and the final outcome.
-Example: In this post, we’ll walk through the design and development of a custom portable power bank, covering everything from initial concept to the final prototype.
 ## Project Concept and Requirements
 Problem Statement: Define the problem that your device aims to solve or the need it fulfills.
 Target Audience: Identify who the device is for and any specific needs they might have.